hackforla/website/README.md

 git remote show origin
 ```

-If you accidentally cloned the `hackforla/website.git` then you can change your local copy to upload to your fork with the following:
+If you accidentally cloned the `hackforla/website.git` then you can correct that with the following two commands:

+1) Change your local copy to upload to your fork with the following:

 ```bash
 git remote set-url origin https://github.com/your_user_name/website.git
 ```

-Add another remote called `upstream` that points to the `hackforla` version of the repository.
+2) Add another remote called `upstream` that points to the `hackforla` version of the repository.
 This will allow you to incorporate changes later:

 ```bash
 git remote add upstream https://github.com/hackforla/website.git